What is biosecurity?

 BICON is the Department of Agriculture's Biosecurity Import Conditions Online system.
 It contains a database of conditions which apply to the import of various commodities and their end uses.

 Consulting BICON is the first step when importing material from overseas.
-If you determine that you need an Import Permit, please contact the Biosafety and Biosecurity Officer, who maintains a central University account.
+If you determine that you need an Import Permit, please contact email@example.com, who maintains a central University account.
 It is requested that all permit applications are processed through the central account to minimise duplication of permits and ensure lab managers have oversight of what is being imported to their AAs.

 The University holds import permits for a variety of commodities including: